Internships at Root3 Labs

 An internship at Root3 Labs is the perfect opportunity for students looking to take what they’ve learned in the classroom and put it to work in a real-world engineering environment.

 But don’t take our word for how great an internship is!
-Here’s what one of our interns, Chloe, said about her summer 2020 experience with Root3 Labs:
+Here’s what one of our interns, Chloe, said about her summer 2020 experience with Root3 Labs, when she had to intern virtually:

 “From day one, I was given an immense amount of responsibility that I had never experienced before.
 I was the sole intern at the company this summer and was put on a new project for a client where I was trusted to research and select materials, make design decisions, fabricate and test prototypes, communicate with the client and write project reports without someone watching my every move.”